Where It All Began: Santa Barbara Wine Country History

-Today there are well over 100 wineries and over 20,000 acres of grapes planted to a very diverse 65+ varieties – most of the planting to Chardonnay, Pinot Noir, and Syrah – yet, the Cabernets, Merlot, Sauvignon Blanc, and Pinot Gris have a foothold, with Rhône, Italian and Spanish varietals making headway.
-The wine industry has grown from virtually nothing in 1970 to almost a billion dollar business in less than 35 years.
+Today, the Santa Barbara wine region is one of the most prolific in California overall.
+There are now well over 100 wineries and over 20,000 acres of grapes planted to a very diverse 65+ varieties in Santa Barbara County – most of the planting to Chardonnay, Pinot Noir, and Syrah – yet, the Cabernets, Merlot, Sauvignon Blanc, and Pinot Gris have a foothold, with Rhône, Italian and Spanish varietals making headway.
+The Santa Barbara wine industry has grown from virtually nothing in 1970 to almost a billion-dollar business in less than 35 years.

 The Future of Central Coast Wines

 Grapes are big business on this part of the central coast.
-In 2018, the wine industry grossed $121.3M in revenues.
+In 2018, the Santa Barbara County wine industry grossed $121.3M in revenues.

 Chardonnay grapes were the highest producing grapes in the region at nearly 22,500 tons, followed by Pinot Noir at 17,500 tons.
 Combined, these varietals made up two-thirds of the 60,000 total tons of grapes harvested in Santa Barbara County, with Syrah and Sauvignon Blanc being other higher-yielding grape varietals.